Playground biometrics demo BioID home page

 claimName: bwslogging

-Finally, we can create the ingress and route external traffic to the BWS gRPC service.
-Please take notice of the first two annotations, which instructs NGINX to communicate with the BWS backend service using gRPC via HTTP2 and sets the maximum allowed size of the client request to the 50MB as also used by the BWS.
-In this example again we use a TLS certificate as issued by Let's Encrypt for the host bws.yourdomain.com.
+Again, if a secure connection to the BWS on-prem service is required, you can create an ingress and route external traffic to the BWS gRPC service.
+Please take notice of the first two annotations, which instructs NGINX to communicate with the BWS backend service using gRPC via HTTP/2 and sets the maximum allowed size of the client request to the 50MB as also used by the BWS.
+If you plan to use the RESTful API only, you can remove these annotations and use the bws-http1-port.

 apiVersion: networking.k8s.io/v1